konicyQWQ/babel-plugin-lite-regenerator/packages/runtime/readme.md

 ## intro

-Helper function of babel-plugin-generator.
-More detail see [babel-plugin-generator](https://github.com/konicyQWQ/babel-plugin-generator).
+Helper function of babel-plugin-lite-regenerator.
+More detail see [babel-plugin-lite-regenerator](https://github.com/konicyQWQ/babel-plugin-lite-regenerator).